kk289/Amazon-SageMaker/README.md

 # Amazon-SageMaker
-Using Amazon Sagemaker, I have initialized the git repo from AWS platform using AWS terminal.
+Using Amazon Sagemaker, I have initialized the git repo from the terminal using AWS platform.
 I added git remote URL to connect AWS terminal to Github server.

 ## Identifying Bees Using Crowd Sourced Data using Amazon SageMaker